Murphy-OrangeMud/Murphy-OrangeMud.github.io/content/posts/how-to-deploy-mininet-on-m1-mac.md

 tags: ["M1 Mac"]
 ---

-This post is translated and modified from Simplified Chinese Version from [my post here](https://zhuanlan.zhihu.com/p/478696535), originally posted in May, 2022.

 On M1 Mac, we can't walkthrough Mininet's official tutorial because it used Virtualbox, which is not supported on M1 Mac ~~and have no recent announcement on this work~~.
 So we'll try Qemu.

 First download Mininet Image from [this link](https://github.com/mininet/mininet/releases)